 One of the suggestions David Hooper had in the podcast was to schedule different tasks at different times of the day so that you could mentally prepare for them and “switch modes” more easily.
 I think that this can be a great method, but don’t worry about it too much.
 Sometimes things may come up and your routine gets thrown for a loop.
 The most important thing is to be as flexible as you can while staying on track with what you need to accomplish.

 Divide and Conquer

 It’s easy to get distracted with all the different hats we wear as musicians, so prioritizing the work you need to get done helps quite a bit.
 The easiest way to do this is by dividing your tasks into different categories.
 As far as business goes, I suggest:

-1. Revenue Generating Tasks – gigs, digital downloads, sending out emails to concert promoters or sending out emails to help you get more people to your shows.
-These are the most important tasks because they are what earn revenue.
+2. Revenue Generating Tasks – Podcasts, gigs, digital downloads, sending out emails to concert promoters, or sending out emails to help you get more people to your shows.
+If podcasts are a part of your business marketing, you could use these tips as they might help you earn more revenue.
 Make sure you complete these tasks first!

 3. Everything Else – updating Facebook, listening to music (aka “research”), blogging, etc.

 As for the “art” side of your business, you should spend as much time (if not more) working on your craft as you do working on the business.
 It will hurt your business if your product (you as an artist and your music), doesn’t stand up to the marketing and business efforts you’re making.

 David Hooper said, “If you can’t spend at least an hour on your music a day, you should really look at what you’re doing” and I agree wholeheartedly.
 If you’re serious about pursuing music as a career, you should make sure that you have at least an hour a day to refine your skills and hone your craft.